 Shouldice Park Playground is the biggest outdoor playground in Calgary that we’ve found.
-Here’s our review so you know what to expect when visiting.
+Here’s our review so you know what to expect when visiting (+more family-friendly activities at the end).

 We visited the Shouldice Park playground for the first time in early spring before our son turned two years, and we have kept coming back ever since.